Passive Variable Impedance For Shared Control: Introduction

 The stability of a variable stiffness time series can also be analyzed \cite{kronander2016stability} if the trajectory is known beforehand, which is not the case in shared control.
 With passivity filters \cite{bednarczyk2020passivity}, this approach is generalized to stiffness values not known beforehand.
 The resulting approach however only supports diagonal stiffness matrices.
 Furthermore, diagonal mass matrices are assumed, which is violated for task-space control of robots.

 Beyond variable impedance, the problem of \textit{arbitration} between different controllers often arises in shared control.
 Conceptually closest, but only valid for scalar factors, are \cite{balachandran2021finite} and \cite{balachandran2023passive}.
-While the first one achieves a passivation of the arbitration of wrenches with scalar factors, the latter stabilizes the scaling of stiffness matrices using a scalar factor.
+While the first one achieves a passivation of the arbitration of wrenches with scalar factors, however, at the cost of a position drift, the latter stabilizes the scaling of stiffness matrices using a scalar factor.

 In our work, we show how passivity-based formulations can be used to stabilize time-varying matrix-valued scalings $\bm{S}_i$ as well as time-varying fully populated stiffness matrices $\bm{K}_{\mathrm{p},i}$.
 This allows us to passivate shared control approaches such as \cite{muehlbauer2025unified} without imposing requirements on the scaling factors or stiffness matrix changes and without position drift, thus giving maximum design flexibility to the developers of shared control algorithms.
-The contributions of this work are: \begin{enumerate} \item a novel approach to passivate variable impedance control by limiting the spring deflection by a lever-based scaling factor (\Cref{sec:stabilization:spring_deflection}), \item an extension of the passivation by limiting the stiffness change from scalar factors \cite{balachandran2023passive} to arbitrarily varying fully populated stiffness matrices (\Cref{sec:stabilization:stiffness_change}), \item a reformulation of shared control arbitration from a weighted addition \eqref{eq:impedance_to_torque} to a modulation of the stiffness used in the impedance controller (\Cref{sec:problem}), \item the evaluation and comparison of the properties of both passivation methods (\Cref{sec:experiments}). \end{enumerate} Note that the reformulation of shared control arbitration (\Cref{sec:problem}) results in the problem of passivating variable impedance, with the solutions presented in \Cref{sec:stabilization} being applicable to any variable impedance control problem.
+The contributions of this work are: \begin{enumerate} \item a novel passivation of variable impedance, limiting spring deflection with lever scaling (\Cref{sec:stabilization:spring_deflection}), \item an extension of the passivation by limiting the stiffness change from scalar factors \cite{balachandran2023passive} to arbitrarily varying fully populated stiffness matrices (\Cref{sec:stabilization:stiffness_change}), \item a reformulation of shared control arbitration from a weighted addition \eqref{eq:impedance_to_torque} to a modulation of the stiffness used in the impedance controller (\Cref{sec:problem}), \item an evaluation and comparison to baselines (\Cref{sec:experiments}). \end{enumerate} Note that the reformulation of shared control arbitration (\Cref{sec:problem}) results in the problem of passivating variable impedance, with the solutions presented in \Cref{sec:stabilization} being applicable to any variable impedance control problem.
 Table \ref{tab:notation} summarizes the key notations used in our work.